-- (a) The Applicant and the other members of each Native Title Claim Group for the Claims authorise and instruct the lawyer representing the Applicant in relation to each of the Claims (Applicant's Lawyer) to execute the Minute of Proposed Consent Orders prepared in accordance with this clause 6.3 and in the terms set out in Annexure I to the Settlement Terms (Consent Orders). - (b) The Consent Orders will apply to the entire area of land and waters covered by each of the Claims (Claim Area) unless there is an area of land or waters within the Claim Area which is also covered by a Native Title Determination Application for which consent orders in the same terms as the Consent Orders cannot be executed (Third Party Claim) and in that case the Consent Orders will apply only to that part of the Claim Area that is not overlapped by the Third Party Claim. - (c) Subject to clause 6.3(e) of this Agreement, the Parties agree that: - (i) within 20 Business Days after the earlier of: - A. the Deemed Settlement Effective Date; and - B. the Settlement Effective Date, the State will prepare the Consent Orders and will circulate the Consent Orders to all of the parties to the Claims for execution;
+- (a) The Applicant and the other members of the Native Title Claim Group for the Claim authorise and instruct the lawyer representing the Applicant in relation to the Claim (Applicant's Lawyer) to execute the Minute of Proposed Consent Orders prepared in accordance with this clause 6.3 and in the terms set out in Annexure I to the Settlement Terms (Consent Orders). - (b) The Consent Orders will apply to the entire area of land and waters covered by the Claim (Claim Area) unless there is an area of land or waters within the Claim Area which is also covered by a Native Title Determination Application for which consent orders in the same terms as the Consent Orders cannot be executed (Third Party Claim) and in that case the Consent Orders will apply only to that part of the Claim Area that is not overlapped by the Third Party Claim. - (c) Subject to clause 6.3(e) of this Agreement, the Parties agree that: - (i) within 20 Business Days after the earlier of: - A. the Deemed Settlement Effective Date; and - B. the Settlement Effective Date, the State will prepare the Consent Orders and will circulate the Consent Orders to all of the parties to the Claim for execution;